-Collaboration is a key part of who we are, as a school community.
+Collaboration is a vital part of who we are as a school community.
 Building relationships rooted in trust and appreciation enables us to demonstrate that a world where meaningful links and partnerships can be built is possible.

 Generally, we see our collaborations focusing on the following partners: